-CAM Construction was selected as the construction manager to complete the construction of the important new 52,000 square foot, three story structure near Baltimore’s prison.
-The building was designed by CSD Architects as the new home of four of Catholic Charities important programs and will assist Baltimore’s challenged residents in becoming self-reliant through employment.
-This brick, decorative block and cast stone structure includes the Our Daily Bread soup kitchen, dining room, storage areas, classrooms, large and small conference rooms, phone/privacy room, dormitories and residential apartments for up to 60 men.
+CAM Construction was selected as the CM to complete the construction of the new 52,000-square foot, three-story structure for Our Daily Bread, located near Baltimore’s prison.
+The building was designed by CSD Architects as the new home of four of Catholic Charities’ important programs, and the space will assist Baltimore’s challenged residents in becoming self-reliant through employment.
+This brick, decorative block, and cast stone structure includes the Our Daily Bread soup kitchen, dining room, storage areas, classrooms, large and small conference rooms, phone/privacy room, dormitories, and residential apartments for up to 60 men.

-The Samaritan center, also located in the new structure, is a joint emergency services program between Catholic Charities and the St. Vincent de Paul Society which annually assists City residents with eviction prevention support, utility assistance, traveler’s aid, as well as referrals for health providers, addition recovery and housing services.
+The Samaritan center, also located in the new structure, is a joint emergency services program between Catholic Charities and the St. Vincent de Paul Society, which annually assists City residents with eviction prevention support, utility assistance, and traveler’s aid, as well as referrals for health providers, addition recovery, and housing services.

-The Our Daily Bread Employment Center was funded by Amazing Grace: the Campaign for Catholic Charities and received both State as well as City funds.
-The construction contract required MBE participation, most unusual for a private project, and CAM ably met the MBE goal requested of them.
+The Our Daily Bread Employment Center was funded by Amazing Grace: the Campaign for Catholic Charities, and it received both State as well as City funds.
+The construction contract required MBE participation, which is unusual for a private project, but CAM ably met the requested goal.

 Construction proved challenging when an unexpected and large building foundation was found below the surface of the site.
 Extensive excavation of up to 20’ in depth, during one of the rainiest seasons in City history, was required to complete this project.